 1. Seated Hip Flexor Stretch

 Sit on a sturdy chair with a backrest.
 Hold onto the back of the chair and carefully turn your body so that only one half of your seat is on the chair.
 While sitting tall, extend one leg back as far as you can comfortably.
 You want to feel a stretch in the front of your back leg.
 Hold this position for 15-30 seconds.
 Carefully return to the starting position and repeat the exercise on the opposite side.
-Start with 1 set of 5 repetitions on each side.
+Start this with 1 set of 5 repetitions on each side to improve your post-stroke rehabilitation.

 If you find this exercise too challenging, ask a caregiver to assist you.